RMI-PACTA/PACTA_analysis/README.md

 The goal of this repository is to assess how well a porfolio aligns with climate goals.

 This documents targets internal 2DII users and developers.
-It provides a reproducible example of what you can achieve with the code in this repository and friends.
+It provides reproducible examples of what you can achieve with the code in this repository and friends.
 You may use it as a guide to run your own analyses, or as an integration test to ensure code changes preserve the behavior documented here.
 Readers outside 2DII may instead see other